-Electric lawn mowers are an easy, low-maintenance alternative to traditional gas models.
+These electric mowers are an easy, low-maintenance alternative to traditional gas models.
 They’re quieter, better for the environment and often lighter to maneuver — all while still delivering a clean, even cut.
-And right now, you can find plenty of great options at discounted prices.
+Right now, you can find plenty of great options at discounted prices.

 Best electric lawn mower deals

-This cordless Greenworks lawn mower has a 16-inch-wide cutting path, only weighs 38 pounds and has a folding handle, so it’ll be easy to maneuver and store.
+This cordless Greenworks lawn mower has a 20-inch-wide cutting path and has a folding handle, so it’ll be easy to maneuver and store.
 Small to medium yards and even smaller storage spaces are ideal for this model.
-Its removable 40V battery will run for up to 35 minutes of continuous mowing, to get every bit of the yard in one go.
+It has a removable 48V battery that can get every bit of the yard in one go.
 Other notable features include a push-button start, five-position height adjustment and rear bagging and mulching.

-The E15 is a standalone robot lawn mower that can easily cut 0.2 acres of grass, mapping your yard, plotting the most efficient path and avoiding obstacles.
-It’s $500 off at both Amazon and Eufy direct.
+The E18 is a standalone robot lawn mower that can easily cut 0.3 acres of grass, mapping your yard, plotting the most efficient path and avoiding obstacles.
+It’s $600 off.
+You can score an additional $70 off if you’re a Plus Member.

 Costway’s corded electric mower is a decent budget alternative with three adjustable height levels and a collection bag.
 It weighs a manageable 15.5 pounds, the handles are foldable for easy storage and there’s an 8-gallon grass box.

-Litheli’s cordless lawn mower is on sale at Litheli for $107.
-The mower, ideal for small gardens due to its size and lightweight build, has five adjustable heights, a simple two-step start-up and a 30-liter grass bag.
+Litheli’s cordless lawn mower is on sale at Litheli for $140.
+This mower, ideal for small gardens due to its size and lightweight build, has five adjustable heights, a simple two-step start-up and a 30-liter grass bag.

-For a limited time, Amazon has cut the cost of this electric mower down to $100.
-It’s under 30 pounds, has a compact 14-inch deck for narrow areas and a fully collapsible handle for easy storage.
-The mower also has a 1.5-inch to 3.5-inch cutting height range.
-It even includes a mulch plug and a 0.85-bushel collection bag for more flexibility.
+For a limited time, Amazon has cut the cost of this electric mower down to $360.
+It has a decent 20-inch deck and a fully collapsible handle for easy storage.
+The mower also has cutting width of 20-inches.
+Plus, it can mow up to half an acre at a time on a single charge.

 What is the best electric lawn mower deal right now?

 When it comes to the best electric mowers on the market today, you’ll frequently find Greenworks models among our top recommendations.
-The 16-inch Greenworks 40-volt lawn mower below is one of the best deals out there.
-It’s priced at $190, so you’re getting a nice $110 discount.
+The 20-inch Greenworks 48-volt lawn mower below is one of the best deals out there.
+It’s priced at $430, so you’re getting an impressive $170 discount.

 More electric lawnmower deals